PrestaShop/prestashop.github.io/news/_posts/2020-06-12-product-features-methodology-at-prestashop.md

 Productboard will help the team here.
 By making it easier and automatic to centralize feedback directly in the same place.
 Wherever it comes from.
 We call these feedback **insights**.
 On Productboard, product managers can create topics to group **insights** together, this step helps form a first **expression of needs**.
 Sometimes the expression of needs already gives the best solution, sometimes it is still a bit early to know how it could be solved.

-What’s in it for the community?
-Well Productboard also makes it possible to share that externally.
-This is great to inform the community about what the team has identified, and also to keep collecting more information about it to improve the team’s understanding on this problem.
+How interesting is it for the community?
+Well, Productboard allows us to share this work externally!
+This is great to inform the community about the problems the team has identified and to keep collecting more information about them.
+It is crucial to help us understand all the possible use cases of a problem.

 **You are now able to see these expressions of needs on the PrestaShop Feedback website.**

 ### How to go from a need to a feature?